bdbai/nyquest/presets/default/README.md

 ## Features

 - `async`: Enable async support for backends and [`nyquest`].
+- `async-stream`: Enable async support and streaming upload/download for backends and [`nyquest`].
 - `blocking`: Enable blocking support for backends and [`nyquest`].
+- `blocking-stream`: Enable blocking support and streaming upload/download for backends and [`nyquest`].
 - `multipart`: Enable multipart form support for backends and [`nyquest`].
 - `auto-register`: Automatically register the backend before program startup using [`ctor`](https://docs.rs/ctor).
 Recommended to be used in tests and examples.